nunoluciano/xcl/README.md

 ## The Contribution

-XOOPS Cube is open source project community driven.
+The XOOPS Cube project is community driven.
 We encourage everyone in the community to contribute their knowledge and expertise.
-Everyone in the community benefits from every [enhancement request](https://github.com/xoopscube/xl/issues), submit [bug report](https://github.com/xoopscube/xcl/issues) and [patch](https://github.com/xoopscube/xcl/pulls) implemented to improve **Legacy**.
+Everyone benefits from every [enhancement request](https://github.com/xoopscube/xl/issues),  [bug report](https://github.com/xoopscube/xcl/issues) and [patch](https://github.com/xoopscube/xcl/pulls).
-You can influence what happens to Open Source and the direction for **Legacy** future growth.
+You can influence what happens to Open Source and the direction for **XCL** future growth.